Expert Advice with Ken Raiss. 03/11/2017

 4. Legal costs

-, as well as a professional property manager, should reduce the chances of you ever having to have legal representation, but sometimes bad things happen to good people.
+An investment grade property, as well as a professional property manager, should reduce the chances of you ever having to have legal representation, but sometimes bad things happen to good people.

 Many landlord insurance policies can provide additional cover for legal expenses that are incurred in remedying an issue with a tenant, such as attending a tribunal hearing or retaining legal counsel.